-Recently the American Medical Association classified OBESITY as a disease.
-This has send ripples into our culture as the AMA has thrown the gauntlet and is forcing us to look at this issue.
+Recently, the American Medical Association (AMA) classified obesity as a disease.
+This has sent ripples into our culture as the AMA has thrown the gauntlet and is forcing us to look at this issue.

-Let’s look at some arguments on both sides of this debate-
+Let’s look at some arguments on both sides of this debate.

-Obesity is a disease
+Obesity Is a Disease

-- It should encourage primary care physicians to get over their discomfort about raising weight concerns with obese patients
+- It should encourage primary care physicians to get over their discomfort about raising weight concerns with obese patients.

-- The causes of obesity are complex because they include genetics, stress, the food supply, medications, and many other factors.
+- The causes of obesity are complex because they include genetics, stress, food supply, medications, and many other factors.
 One could argue that self-discipline can’t cure obesity alone.

-- By classifying obesity as a disease, people are able to receive coverage from their insurance – then they are more likely to seek nutritional counseling
+- By classifying obesity as a disease, people are able to receive coverage from their insurance – then they are more likely to seek nutritional counseling.

 - The direct cost of obesity is over $535 billion a year.
-If we raise awareness, we can potentially lower our health care spending for problems related to obesity
+If we raise awareness, we can potentially lower our health care spending for problems related to obesity.

-- Since insurance will make adjustments to cover procedures that treat obesity, more people will opt for bariatric surgery.
+- Since insurance will make adjustments to cover procedures that treat obesity, more people will opt for bariatric weight-loss surgery.
 Some of them probably won’t need to take that drastic of a route.

-- Patients might use “disease” classification as a crutch
+- Patients might use “disease” classification as a crutch.

 - Why is America suffering from this “disease”?